Decomposability and Parallel Computation of Multi-Agent LQR: Parallel RL Algorithm Design

-We next propose a hierarchical RL algorithm to synthesize the optimal controller when (\ref{original}) is decomposable.
+We next propose a Parallel RL algorithm to synthesize the optimal controller when (\ref{original}) is decomposable.
 Let $u^*=-K^*x$ be the optimal controller for problem (\ref{original}), $v_i^*=-\kappa_i\xi_i$ be the optimal controller for the $i$-th optimal control problem in (\ref{xii Ji}).
 Define $T_i^{\top}\in\mathbb{R}^{N_i\times N}$ as a matrix consisting of the $N_i$ rows in $T$ corresponding to the $i$-th cluster.
 That is, $T=[T_1,...,T_r]^{\top}$.
-From (\ref{de v}), we have
+From the form of $V$, we have

 It follows that

 where $\kappa=\diag\{\kappa_1,...,\kappa_r\}$.
 To solve for each $\kappa_i$ without knowing $A$ and $B$, one may use \cite[Algorithm 3]{Jing20}.
 Note that although \cite[Algorithm 3]{Jing20} is designed for solving a minimum variance problem, it also applies to a deterministic LQR problem by setting the coefficients appropriately.